Different Breast Appearances and Breast Development

 Are my breasts normal?
-Are my boobs ugly?
-What are nice vs ugly breasts?
+Are my breasts ugly?
+What are nice vs. ugly breasts?
 These are questions many women have asked themselves…

-Not everybody has those so called “perfect boobs” the fact is that most of us don’t!
-A normal breast, comes in many different shapes and sizes.
+Not everybody has those so-called “perfect breasts,” the fact is that most of us, don’t!
+A normal breast comes in many different shapes and sizes.

 Some moms might worry that their breasts may not produce enough milk because of a perceived idea of what breasts are supposed to look like.
 You never see the average breast on television.

-* Size of the actual breast.
-Women with larger breasts, usually only have more fatty tissue deposits in the breast, in other words, woman with large and small breasts have approximately the same amount of breast tissue “milk producing glands” The size of breasts, can sometimes make it more difficult for mom and baby to get comfortable during breastfeeding.
-Read more on 1.
+Size of the actual breast.
+Women with larger breasts, usually only have more fatty tissue deposits in the breast, in other words, the women with large and small breasts have approximately the same amount of breast tissue “milk-producing glands” The size of breasts, can sometimes make it more difficult for a mother and baby to get comfortable during breastfeeding.
+Learn more about: 1.
 Breastfeeding with small breasts and 2.
-Breastfeeding with large breasts
+Breastfeeding with large breasts.

-far from each other on the chest wall may produce less milk: Moms will
+far from each other on the chest wall may produce less milk: Mothers will

-need to make sure that they breastfeed frequently and have a good latch.
+need to make sure that they breastfeed frequently and ensure a good latch.

 or Polymastia: Some ladies may have an additional or "supernumerary"